Did you know?

 Community – Norway expand

 A strong social network, or community, can provide emotional support during both good and bad times as well as provide access to jobs, services and other material opportunities.
-In Norway, 93% of people believe that they know someone they could rely on in a time of need, more than the OECD average of 90%.
+In Norway, 93% of people believe that they know someone they could rely on in a time of need, more than the OECD average of 89%.
 There is no difference between men and women.
-While on average in the OECD there is a clear relationship between the availability of social support on the one hand, and people’s education level on the other, in Norway there is little difference: around 91% of people who have completed primary education report having someone to count on for help in times of need, compared to 94% for people who attained tertiary education.
+While gender has no impact on social network support, there is a relationship between the availability of social support on the one hand, and people’s education level, on the other.
+In Norway, only 91% of people who have completed primary education report having someone to count on for help in times of need, compared to 94% for people who attained tertiary education.

 A weak social network can result in limited economic opportunities, a lack of contact with others, and eventually, feelings of isolation.
 Socially isolated individuals face difficulties integrating into society as a contributing member and fulfilling personal aspirations.